netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 > Human language is dynamic.

-We can predict that language_dynamism will continue, and will accelerate - with Artificial Intelligence.

-This capstone explores this fascinating story!
+AI will change human language.

+But how?

+Join this fascinating journey to peek into the future!

 ____

 ### ORIGIN STORY:

-It started in a university dorm room.
-Where a student imagines a little game to learn C++.
+It starts in a tiny university dorm room.
+Where a student imagines a little "word_game" to learn C++.

 > Use AI to rhyme song lyrics.

-With the inspiration of a mentor and a professor - a tokenizer was written for a large language model ~ 25 years ago.
+Little does the student suspect, it would be a massive breakthrough in linguistics.

+> A new AI English.

 ____

 ### PROBLEMS:

+A "tokenizer" was built on a custom LLM of cliches - in 2002, as an undergrad project.

-The code was the easy part.
-The much harder aspect was navigating the "fragility" of the English language.
+The code was the easy part!

+The much harder challenge, was the solutions to the "fragility" of the English language.

-> It started with the challenge of how to get 'orange' to rhyme with 'door hinge'!
+> CHALLENGE: how to get 'orange' to rhyme with 'door hinge'!

-With a paradigm shift to a larger context - waiting as a surprise.

 ____

 ### SOLUTIONS:

-The first "TEXT_MECHANISM" innovated, was to find similar sounding phonemes.
+The first solution was a "TEXT_MECHANISM", to find similar sounding phonemes.

-> It was called: "HARMON_IFICATION".
+> It was called: "RHYME_ABILITY".

-It was an early agent.
+As an early agent, function tool.

+> Reflecting all the ways to rhyme.

-Like 'BSE' token metadata, it was used in the tokenizer to apply "RHYME_ABILITY".
+Like 'BSE' token metadata, it was used in the tokenizer to apply "RHYME_ABILITY" - before GPT's or attention mechanism.

-A subtle and powerful concept.
+A powerful concept was born.

-> To rethink language in the age_of_AI.
+> To extend language in the age_of_AI.

+Where some words represent "extra_ability" to AI inference.

 ____

 ### LANGUAGE PATTERNS:

-Inspired by (GoF) DESIGN PATTERNS, the rhyme_ability (MECH), evolved a class of custom AI tools, called text_mechanisms (or MECHZ):
+Inspired by (GoF) DESIGN PATTERNS.

+The rhyme_ability tool, evolved into many lexical tools, called text_mechanisms (or "MECHZ").

+#### The first "cluster".

+"~ability":
+- rhyme_ability
+- extra_ability

+#### Then a second cluster.

+Resulting in more transformative, MECHZ, as a paradigm shift.

+> Away from rhyming, and toward descriptions of everything else in existence!

+"~ification:
 - "NAME_IFICATION"
 - "EXACT_IFICATION"
 - "CONCEPT_IFICATION"
 - "DISAMBIG_IFICATION"

+____

-Far beyond rhyming.
+Far beyond rhyme mechanisms.

-These are English words, that reference functional ability for AI.
+These are English words, that infer functional ability for AI.

-As decendents of "Harmon_ification".
+As decendents of "Rhyme_ability".

 When AI sees these words - it calls a sub agent to conduct the mechanism.

-Like rhyming, or understanding an acronym.
+Like rhyming, or understanding an acronym - or pig-latin.

+> GEMINI instantly understands this new language - as if it were jargon.

 ____

 ### EASY ANALOGY:

-Think of "MECHZ" like acronyms.
+Think of "MECHZ" like ACRONYMS.

 But with enhanced text patterns.

-Also, think of "ALPHABITZ", like an extension to alphabetics - for AI.

 ____